mujjasaikumar/Note_taking_application/README.md

 https://saikumar.pythonanywhere.com/
 ```

-Please note that due to limited features and storage capacity on PythonAnywhere, occasional errors may occur.
+Please note that due to limited features and storage capacity on free tier PythonAnywhere account, occasional errors may occur.

 ### Introduction